Jason2Brownlee/QuakeBotArchive/README.md

 Omicron Bots | Map support for omicron bots. | [omicron/](bin/omicron/) Reaper Bots | Additional skins for reaper bots. | [reaper/](bin/reaper/) Other | Sample code and skeleton code for bots. | [other/](bin/other/)

-## About

-Quake is a computer game released by id Software in mid 1996.
-The source code (QuakeC) that controls the game was released shortly after.

-A Quake bot mod is a third-party modification to the Quake game code to introduce "intelligent" opponents, typically for deathmatch play.

-Quake bots represent a historical breakthrough in computer game artificial intelligence (e.g. opponents that act like human players) and are also a lot of fun to play (e.g. a multiplayer game can be enjoyed as a singleplayer game).

-Quake bot mods were mostly developed between 1996 and 2000 and were hosted on a tangle of third-party websites.
-Most of these websites have disappeared over the last 25 years, along with many bot mods themselves. **This is a terrible loss**!

-This project seeks to (1) **locate**, (2) **archive**, and (3) **host** all versions of all Quake bot modifications in their original distributed form.

 ## Help